lexibank/tlopo/out/vol2/chapter9.md

-The two sets below probably do not reflect POc &ast;rodrom.
-Rather, &ast;rodrom and the sets below all reflect a PAn monosyllabic root &ast;-dem (see vol. 1, pp.24–25, 27–28).
+The two sets below probably do not reflect POc _&ast;rodrom_.
+Rather, _&ast;rodrom_ and the sets below all reflect a PAn monosyllabic root _&ast;-dem_ (see vol. 1, pp.24–25, 27–28).
 That is, several items reflecting this root were separately inherited into POc.

 <table>
 <tr>